![]() |

 The company was known by toy collectors for their many Universal Monsters figures produced during the 1980s.
 These figures were a continuation of the license and figures first produced by AHI during the 1970s.
 Steel Tec was distributed by Remco Toys, Inc. of New York, New York, from 1992 to 1997 and was a division of parent company Azrak Hamway International.
 In 1997, Jakks Pacific acquired Remco from Azrak-Hamway.

-The Remco Dune Buggy Baby: seen here in the ALDENS Christmas Catalogue, 1972 edition from Berrien Springs, Michigan.
+| The REMCO Dune Buggy Baby: seen here in the ALDENS Christmas Catalogue, 1972 edition from Berrien Springs, Michigan.
 Our family's version of this doll came with a yellow dune buggy. |

 Tiny Tears and many more by Remco,